nhsbsa-data-analytics/care-home-prescribing-2020-2023/inst/markdown/07_ch_flag_drug.md

+## Care home prescribing drug profile

-__The profile of medicines prescribed to patients aged 65 years and over, differs significantly between care home and non-care home__
+__The profile of medicines prescribed to patients aged 65 years and over, differs between care home and non-care home__

 The British National Formulary (BNF) groups medicines together based on their primary therapeutic indication.
 The BNF has multiple levels.
-Here we consider prescribing to care home patients at 4 levels starting with the largest grouping called chapters, followed by sections, paragraphs and chemical substances.
+Here we consider prescribing at 4 levels starting with the largest grouping called chapters, followed by sections, paragraphs and chemical substances.

-The chart below allows you to view and compare the 20 most common medicines at each drug level prescribed to care home patients and non-care home patients by drug cost and number of prescription items per patient month and annually.
+The chart below allows you to view and compare the 20 most common medicines at each drug level prescribed to care home patients and non-care home patients by drug cost and number of prescription items per patient-month and annually.

-Overall, care home patients are more likely to receive drugs for pain relief than non-care home patients, whilst nutrition products account for a greater percentage of drug cost.
-The greatest percentage of items were from the Central Nervous System chapter in care homes and the Cardiovascular chapter in non-care homes.
+Overall, care home patients aged 65 and over were more likely to receive drugs in the Central Nervous System Chapter than non-care home patients, whereas non-care home patients were more likely to,  receive drugs in the Cardiovascular chapter.

+In 2022/23, at a chemical substance level, Colecalciferol (Vitamin D) was the most commonly prescribed drug to care home patients followed by Paracetamol Whereas it was Atorvastatin (typically used to lower cholesterol) for non-care home patients.
+By drug cost, it was Apixaban (which helps prevent blood clots) among both care home and non-care home patients.